Introduction

 If you have planned to do a very touristic trip, we recommend that you park your car before 8 a.m.
 We assure you that waking up early will be rewarded by the chance to see the panorama without too many other tourists, but above all it will allow you to avoid unnecessary headaches about where to leave the car.

-Since we know the importance of this topic, we have written an article in which we describe the most known car parks, but we also tell you some "secret places" to leave the car, you can find it below:
+Since we know the importance of this topic, we have written an article in which we describe the most known car parks, but we also share you some less known places to leave the car, you can find it below:

 What to see in a one day trip

 Let's start with the premise that you got up early in the morning to start your day in Cortina d'Ampezzo.
-As a first step, we recommend that you park your car in a strategic spot, such as the parking lot at the bus station, or at another of the parking we described in the previous chapter.
+As a first step, we recommend that you park your car in a strategic spot, such as the parking lot at the bus station, or at any of the other parking lots we described a few lines above.

 ... the bell tower is the usual starting point of any visit to Cortina...

 Since we are assuming you have listened to our recommendation to wake up early you should find a spot without problems.
-Pay the ticket and move towards "Corso Italia", easily findable because of the bell tower, that should always be visible from everywhere you choose to park.
-This is the usual starting point of any visit to Cortina.
+Pay the ticket and head towards "Corso Italia," the pedestrian central area, easily identifiable by the bell tower, which should always be visible from wherever you parked.
+The feet of the bell tower should be considered the default starting point of any visit to Cortina.

-Visiting the Corso might take up your whole morning, but if you don't like to look at stores too much, you might have some time left over for a nice walk before lunch.
+Visiting the pedestrian area could take up your whole morning, but if you don't like to look at stores too much, you will have some time left over for a nice walk before lunch.

-Given that this chapter is dedicated to those staying only for a day, it is advisable not to walk too far from the center, to avoid finding yourself at lunchtime with no near destination where to go to eat.
+Given that this chapter is dedicated to those staying only for a day, we suggest to take a walk close to the center, to stay close to the destinations where to go to eat.

 If you are a more active person, or the weather is so beautiful that it is almost considered heresy to lock yourself inside a building, the ideal solution is a walk.
-A few lines above we mentioned the walk on the former railroad, but if we can give you a recommendation there is another walk, relatively close to the center, that is way better.
+A few lines above we mentioned the walk on the former railroad, but if we can give you a recommendation there is another walk, relatively close to the center, that is even better if you are not afraid of a steep, but rather short climb.

 ... a gravel road that crosses the most beautiful meadows of central Cortina...

-This is the road of "the former powder magazine" also known as the "convent".
+This road is known as the former powder magazine, but it's also called the convent.
 Imagine a pedestrian only gravel road that crosses the most beautiful meadows of central Cortina, with no houses within hundreds of meters.
 Amazing.

-It is generally accessible even in winter, if the snow cleaning vehicles have had time to clean it, but you will need to be equipped to walk on the snow because, for a short part, the slope is quite steep and there may be ice.
+It's generally accessible even in winter, if the snow cleaning vehicles have had a few time to clean it, but you will need to be equipped to walk on the snow because, for a short part, the slope is quite steep and there may be ice.

 We have written a page about a longer walk that, as an initial section, runs along this road.
-You can read only the first part, to know everything you need to know regarding the "convent" road, below:
+You can read only the first part, to know everything you need to know regarding the road of the convent.
+You can read it below:

-If you prefer to take your car, the most advisable choice is to head to high altitudes in Dolomite Pass, where it's possible to see breathtaking views without even having to walk.
+If you prefer to take a ride with your car, the most advisable choice is to head to high altitudes along a Dolomite Pass, where it's possible to see breathtaking views without even having to walk.

 Definitely our recommendation is to head west, through the Falzarego pass, or you could also take the Giau Pass, both are extremely scenic and will leave you enchanted.